mmendiratta/urban-octo-robot/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+1) If one team member is falling behind, others will encourage them and help pick up slack.
+2) In order to ensure that deadlines are not forgotten or missed, a shared calendar will be kept.
+3) Team members that appear to be falling behind based on work done (or lack of) will be contacted proactively to ensure that all is being done to create an environment in which effective productivity can happen.
+4) Notifications will be sent to teammates on the day of and days preceding due dates.

 ## Add any other rules that your team establishes to help each other work effectively together